Zhou-Shu/Draw-implicit-functions/README.md

-# 绘制Cardioid
+# Draw implicit functions

-This function can be used on any implicit function equation to draw an image of any implicit function, not just limited to heart-shaped lines, which can be done by changing the first function's return value.
+Any 3 dim implicit function can be drawn